bighappyface/drupal-cloud-tutorial/README.md

 A cloud account is **not** required.
 A local virtual machine, remote virtual machine, or even dedicated physical server can be used.
 This tutorial focuses more on development, deployment, and automation paradigms; however, DBaaS and other cloud-related services work well and are easy to setup.

-If you do not have a cloud account it is [free to sign up for the Rackspace Cloud](https://cart.rackspace.com/cloud/).

-#### Don't forget!

-If you are using a cloud account it is important to remember that it costs money.
+If you want to walk through this tutorial in the cloud, feel free to [sign up for the Rackspace Cloud](https://cart.rackspace.com/cloud/).
+But don't forget: if you are using a cloud account it is important to remember that it costs money.
 While you only pay for what you use, please remember that simply leaving a VM running will incur costs.
 Once you are done with this tutorial, please delete your cloud servers and/or cloud databases.

-## Tools and components used
+## We will be using these tools in this tutorial:

 - Linux ([Ubuntu](http://www.ubuntu.com/ubuntu))
 - [Apache HTTP Server](http://httpd.apache.org/)